HTTPArchive/almanac.httparchive.org/src/content/en/2020/jamstack.md

 discuss: 2053
 results: https://docs.google.com/spreadsheets/d/1BCC5Q4tePpTl8TiaGmSxBc9Lh2to7xBfVPMULFOBwvk/
 queries: 17_Jamstack
 featured_quote: Stats suggest almost twice as many Jamstack sites exist now than in 2019.
-Developers enjoy a better development experience but that doesn't always translate to a better user experience.
-Let’s work towards continued progress for improving the real-user experience of browsing Jamstack sites.
+Developers enjoy a better development experience by separating the frontend from the backend.
+But what about the real-user experience of browsing Jamstack sites?
 featured_stat_1: 154%
 featured_stat_label_1: more mobile websites built with Jamstack in 2020
 featured_stat_2: 1 gram